MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 In this task, you will configure network access for Azure Storage.

-1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Security + Networking** section, click **Networking** and then click **Firewalls and virtual networks**.
+1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Security + Networking** section, click **Networking** and then click **Firewalls and virtual networks** tab.

-1. Click the **Enabled from selected virtual networks and IP addresses** option and review the configuration settings that become available once this option is enabled.
+1. Select the **Enabled from selected virtual networks and IP addresses** option and review the configuration settings that become available once this option is enabled.

     > **Note**: You can use these settings to configure direct connectivity between Azure virtual machines on designated subnets of virtual networks and the storage account by using service endpoints.